Parity Sheaves and Smith Theory: Smith theory and parity sheaves

-The main situation we have in mind where this holds is the following:
+The assumptions of the theorem frequently occur in practice.
+The main situation we have in mind is the following:

-\begin{Lem} Suppose the $\vp$ action on $X$ extends to an action of $S^1$ such that every connected component of every stratum $Y_\lambda$ contains an $S^1$-fixed point.
-Then the conditions of Theorem \ref{alloallo} are satisfied whenever $\cE$ is $S^1$-equivariant.\end{Lem}
+\begin{Lem} Suppose the $\vp$-action on $X$ extends to an action of $S^1$ such that every connected component of every stratum $X^\vp_\lambda$ contains an $S^1$-fixed point.
+Then the conditions of Theorem \ref{alloallo} are satisfied whenever the $\vp$-equivariant structure of $\cE$ comes from an $S^1$-equivariant structure.\end{Lem}

-\begin{proof}Let $Y_\lambda'$ be a connected component of $Y_\lambda$.
-The cohomology sheaves of the restriction of $\cE$ to $Y_\lambda'$ are local systems of $\zvp$-modules with at least one stalk for which the action of $\vp$ extends to one of $S^1$, and therefore must be trivial.
-Since $Y_\lambda'$ is connected the action of $\vp$ must be trivial on every stalk, which proves the case $?=*$.
-For the case $?=!$, we note that $\mathbb{D}\cE$ is also $S^1$-equivariant, so the cohomology modules of its stalks on points of $Y$ all have the trivial $\vp$ action.
-Since $\mathbb{D}\cE$ is parity, it follows that these stalks are all isomorphic to their cohomology and therefore that their Verdier duals, namely the costalks of $\cE$, have the required property.\end{proof}
+\begin{proof}Let ${X^\vp_\lambda}'$ be a connected component of $X^\vp_\lambda$.
+The cohomology sheaves of the restriction of $\cE$ to ${X^\vp_\lambda}'$ are local systems of $\zvp$-modules with at least one stalk for which the action of $\vp$ extends to one of $S^1$, and therefore must be trivial.
+Since ${X^\vp_\lambda}'$ is connected the action of $\vp$ must be trivial on every stalk, which proves the case $?=*$.

+For the case $?=!$, we note that $\mathbb{D}\cE$ is also $S^1$-equivariant, so the cohomology modules of its stalks on points of $Y$ again all have the trivial $\vp$-action.
+Since $\mathbb{D}\cE$ is parity, it follows that these stalks are all isomorphic to their cohomology.
+Therefore, their Verdier duals, namely the costalks of $\cE$, have the required property.\end{proof}